Mauricio Echazú: 2009

-Started his season playing El Salvador F1 on clay courts, losing to eventual tourney champ Adam Vejmelca 6–7(3), 2–6.
+Started his season playing El Salvador F1 on clay courts, losing to eventual tourney champ Adam Vejmelca.
 Then, played Guatemala F1 on hard surface in which he lost to eventual runner-up Holger Fischer 6–4, 6–7(3), 4–6.
-After that, played Costa Rica F1 on hard surface.
-Won to Christopher Díaz-Figueroa 7–5, 6–7(7), 6–3 in 1st round; won to Argentinian Juan-Manuel Valverde 6–4, 6–0 in 2nd round; won to Rylan Rizza 6–4, 6–2 in quarterfinals.
-Then, managed one of his best wins defeating Argentinian and Guatemala F1 champ Federico Del Bonis in semifinals.
-Finally, could capture his first singles title defeating Latvian Adrians Zguns 6–3, 3–6, 6–2.
+After that, played Costa Rica F1 on hard surface. won against Christopher Díaz Figueroa in the first round; won against Argentinian Juan-Manuel Valverde 6–4, 6–0 in the second round; won against Rylan Rizza 6–4, 6–2 in quarterfinals.
+Then, managed one of his best wins defeating Argentinian and Guatemala F1 champ Federico Delbonis in semifinals.
+Finally, could capture his first singles title defeating Latvian Adrians Zguns.

-Was selected to Peruvian Davis Cup team to play against Ecuatorian Davis Cup team, in Quito, for Americas Zone Group I 1st round.
-Played 2nd rubber against ecuatorian Nicolás Lapentti losing 2–6, 5–7, 3–6.
+Was selected to Peruvian Davis Cup team to play against Ecuatorian Davis Cup team, in Quito, for Americas Zone Group I the first round.
+Played second rubber against ecuatorian Nicolás Lapentti losing in three sets.
 Once again was selected to Peruvian Davis Cup team to play against Canadian Davis Cup team, in Lima, for Americas Zone Group I Play-off, however, was not selected to play any rubber.